 The report also noted that the methotrexate usage nearly doubled from about 560,000 to 1 million patients between 2013 and 2017.
 This is concerning because more patients may experience these side effects.
 The study showed that individuals can easily take the wrong doses, which means that more individuals experience methotrexates’ harmful side effects.

 The results of these recent studies may signal tough times ahead for methotrexate drugs.
 Even smaller doses of methotrexate can increase adverse health effects.
-At a minimum these results will likely lead to more in-depth studies about the link between methotrexate and skin cancer as well as other health conditions.
+At a minimum, these results will probably lead to more in-depth studies about the link between methotrexate and skin cancer as well as other health conditions.
 This could potentially lead to future litigation.